CB987/DishBook/dishbook/README.md

 <ul>
     <li>Let users choose from an array of flag images, which routes them to...</li>
     <li>An array of recipes from the chosen country that they can choose from, which routes them to...</li>
-    <li>A "recipe card" with an image, the title, and all the ingredients and instructions for the recipe</li>
+    <li>A "recipe card" with an image, the title, and all the ingredients and instructions for the recipe.</li>
+    <li>Have a "get a random recipe" option on the front page.</li>
     <li>The recipe card has like/ dislike buttons for users to react to the recipe.</li>
 </ul>